Malibu Summer Tennis Camp Malibu, California

 Meals are served in the newly renovated Tyler Campus Center Cafeteria which has a stunning ocean view.
 This all-you-can-eat cafeteria includes a salad bar, soup and corn bread bar, beverage station, dessert station, and daily hot entree.

 Evening activities may consist of a talent and game show night as well as a barbeque at Scenic Alumni park.
-The Pepperdine pool is under renovations for summer 2013, so unfortunately, Nike Tennis Campers will NOT be swimming this year.
+Campers will get a chance to swim each day and will take a trip to the beach one afternoon in the middle of the week!

 Campers attending consecutive weeks can stay in the dorms with 24-hour supervision for an additional charge of $200/weekend.
 This fee includes room and board.
 Allow for additional spending money for Saturday activities.
 Some example weekend activities are a trip to the beach, sightseeing in Santa Monica, extra tennis with coaches, movie theater, and shopping.